If you have a relative or partner living in Belgium, see if can apply to live and work in Belgium for the purpose of family reunification.

 Unless your documents are in Dutch, French or German (and sometimes English), you will need to have them translated by an officially recognised translator and in some cases legalised or apostilled, which is when your foreign documents are certified as authentic by the appropriate authority in your home country, or have an ‘Apostille’ seal if your country has signed up to the Hague Convention.

-As an exception and under certain circumstances, for example if you have already obtained legal stay in Belgium, you will be able to initiate the family reunification process while in Belgium.
+As an exception and under certain circumstances, for example, if you have already obtained a legal stay in Belgium, you will be able to initiate the family reunification process while in Belgium.
 In such cases, your application for a long-term visa D should be filed at your local Belgian town hall.
 Please note that travel restrictions will apply during this six months procedure.
 See a list of communes in Belgium to find where to apply.

-However, in certain cases, even if you are legally staying in Belgium, for example you hold a C visa (short-stay visa) for studying or a holiday, you will need to leave and still apply from your home country.
+However, in certain cases, even if you are legally staying in Belgium, for example, you hold a C visa (short-stay visa) for studying or a holiday, you will need to leave and still apply from your home country.

 When relatives arrive in Belgium they have eight working days to visit their local municipal administration offices/town hall (maison communale/gemeentehuis) in the commune where the family will all be living.
 This is in order to be registered in the foreigner’s registry and obtain a foreigner’s identity card, which acts as a Belgian residence permit.
 You can find out where your local office is by clicking on this list of communes throughout Belgium.
 Typically, this residence permit will be linked to the status of your relative and will have the same length of validity as their residence permit.